oceanprotocol/docs/data-farming/predictoordf.md

 **[Data Farming (DF)](../data-farming/README.md)** is Ocean’s incentive program, that rewards OCEAN to people who lock OCEAN or do active DF activities.

+You should be familiar with both Predictoor and DF before reading on.

-Predictoor Data Farming is a substream of Active DF.
-It amplifies existing predictoors’ earnings based on their accuracy and stake.
+**Predictoor Data Farming is a substream of Active DF.
+It amplifies existing predictoors’ earnings based on their accuracy and stake.**

 ## Predictoor DF Timing